ITV 1 [USAF]

 Battery powered, the balloon satellite remained inert and uninflated in orbital storage until the inflation command was transmitted to it.
 This would only come minutes before the intercept test, and was given as the satellite passed over a Hawaiian ground station.
 This would set the target up for an intercept over the California coast by an ASAT launched by an F-15A from Edwards AFB.

 Both satellites were launched simultaneously on a Scout-G1 rocket.
 There might be the possibility, that the launch vehicle underperformed, resulting in the elliptical orbit.
-Only ITV-2 was inflated in space on 18 December 1986, but a congressional ban on testing ASAT weapons was imposed after the Solwind test.
+As a congressional ban on testing ASAT weapons was imposed after the Solwind test, it was decided to keep the satellites dormant and uninflated in orbit.
+Finally, permission was granted to test the inflation system.
+Only ITV-2 was inflated in space on 18 December 1986.
+It is unclear if ITV-1 failed to inflate or if it stayed uninflated intentionally.
 Both satellites reentered without being used as targets.
-The ITV-2 target decayed after 604 days (on 9.
-Aug 1987) and the ITV-1 target decayed after 1245 days (on 11.
-May 1989).
+The inflated ITV-2 target decayed after 604 days (on 9 Aug 1987) and the uninflated ITV-1 target decayed after 1245 days (on 11 May 1989).

 |Type / Application:||ASAT target|